Ahuaaondofa/Portfolio/README.md

 ![image](Accountability.jpg)

-TO maintain **DO no Harm Principle of safeguarding project interventions** it is crucial that the mechanism is strengthened for....
+TO maintain **"Do No Harm Principle for Safeguarding Project Interventions"** it is crucial that the mechanism is strengthened for....

 <a href="PSEAH.pptm">View the training questions on PSEAH here (pdf file)</a>